 Losing someone you love in a fatal car accident is one of the most painful experiences you can go through.
 Unfortunately, it can also leave you with big expenses—and a lot of unanswered questions.
-But in Atlanta, the immediately family is protected if they lose someone in a cart accident.
+But in Atlanta, the immediate family is protected if they lose someone in a cart accident.
 You have the right to a settlement to cover your costs and help your family remain financially stable.
-You need to talk to an Atlanta fatal car accident lawyer.
+You need to talk to a fatal car accident attorney in Atlanta.

 Our attorneys are here to help.
 We have worked with many families as they worked through this tragic event, and we have decades of experience forcing insurance companies to pay the full amount the family deserves.
 Most importantly, we will listen to you and your family, take your side, and work to make the experience as pain-free as possible.
 We never charge our clients money unless we win them a financial recovery.